PaulHancock/MWA-fast-image-transients/README.md

 No job is submitted if the flagging file doesn't exist so this script is safe to include always.

 ### obs_flag_tiles.sh
 Flags a single observation using the corresponding flag file.
-The flag file format is `<obsid>_tiles_to_flag.txt` (different from above), and should contain a list of integers being the tile numbers (all on one line, space separated).
+The flag file should contain a list of integers being the tile numbers (all on one line, space separated).
+This does *not* run `aoflagger`.

 usage:
 ```